blackjax-devs/blackjax/examples/howto_use_pymc.md

 ```

-We need to translate the model into a log-probability function that will be used by Blackjax to perform inference.
+We need to translate the model into a log-probability function that will be used by BlackJAX to perform inference.
 For that we use the `get_jaxified_logp` function in PyMC's internals.

 ```{code-cell} ipython3
 from pymc.sampling_jax import get_jaxified_logp